micmejia/bible-dump/AMPC/John/John 19.md

-So Jesus, seeing His mother there, and the disciple whom He loved standing near, said to His mother, [[^b]Dear] woman, See, [here is] your son!
+So Jesus, seeing His mother there, and the disciple whom He loved standing near, said to His mother, [Dear] woman, See, [here is] your son!